Policy Pros

 • Corporate social responsibility policy

-Beyond the Employment Rights Bill changes, several policy areas have become increasingly important due to technological, social and regulatory developments:
+Beyond the Employment Rights Act 2025, several policy areas have become increasingly important due to technological, social, and regulatory developments:

-Remote and hybrid working policy: Although remote working became widespread during the pandemic, many organisations still lack formal policies.
-A robust policy should cover expectations around working hours, communication, data security when working remotely, equipment provision, health and safety obligations for home workers, and the process for requesting or varying remote working arrangements.
+Remote and hybrid working policy: A robust policy should cover expectations around working hours, communication, data security when working remotely, equipment provision, health and safety obligations for home workers, and the process for requesting or varying remote working arrangements.

-Right to disconnect policy: While the UK has not yet legislated a formal right to disconnect, the Employment Rights Bill's emphasis on work-life balance and the growing body of case law around working time means that forward-thinking employers should consider implementing a policy that sets expectations around out-of-hours contact and availability.
+Right to disconnect policy: The Employment Rights Act 2025 emphasis on work-life balance, together with growing case law on working time, means forward-thinking employers should consider implementing a policy that sets expectations around out-of-hours contact and availability.

 Use the following checklist to assess whether your organisation's policy suite is current and compliant: